 Common sense dictates you do not touch things that are not yours!
 But that does not stop people from grabbing things like a child impulsively grabbing an attractive toy for the first time.

 Out on the lawn, I had a small break in the line, and I was in the middle of switching eyepieces for the C11.
 The telescope itself was wide open while I was at the cart picking out another eyepiece.
 Suddenly, out of nowhere, a man came up to the C11, and as he put both of his hands on the telescope, he managed to loosen the clamp that holds the scope in place, and started moving the scope and tried viewing it as if it was one of those coin operated telescopes you see at parks.
 I caught him and said, “hey! you just moved the telescope WAY out of alignment!”
 “Oh sorry man, I didn’t know,” was his response to me.
-Still managing to keep my cool, I told him, “this is why you don’t touch things that are yours!”
+Still managing to keep my cool, I told him, “this is why you don’t touch things that aren’t yours!”
 He promptly left, probably embarrassed.

 One night, I was using both a C11 and a Questar.
 The Questar is a great instrument, and despite being a small telescope it is as expensive as the larger computerized C11 due to its high optics quality, but at the same time it is VERY delicate!

 Having a system down so that one line viewed through two telescopes looking at different sights.
 I did my usual shtick of telling the line the rules, emphasizing how delicate the Questar.
 As I was talking to the line, a person came up to me and said, “someone moved the other telescope, I can’t see anything.”
 I didn’t catch the perpetrator because my eyes were focused on the line, but I could see the Questar not even close to pointing in the direction the object was at.
 After a quick fix, I was back to business.